bdickason/bdickason.com/posts/make-it-cheap-to-fail.md

 **Have you used a product that makes it expensive to fail?
 I'd love to hear about it:  [@bdickason](http://twitter.com/bdickason)**

-<strong>Get my newsletter.</strong>  It features simple improvements you can make to build great products.
-Learn the strategies employed by the best Product Managers in Silicon Valley.

-{% include 'components/mailinglist.njk' %}

 {% include 'components/share.njk' %}

 {% include 'components/date.njk' %}